 11.03.
 Upon confirmation that a lawyer has received a specialist certification from an appropriate certifying organization, the Commission shall record the following information in the form of a Roll of Certified Specialists:

 (b) the lawyer’s Board of Professional Responsibility registration number;

 (c) the state and county in which the lawyer maintains the lawyer’s principal office;

-(d) the name, address, and current website of the certifying organization;
+(d) the name, address, and a link to the current website of the certifying organization;

 (e) the area or areas of law in which the lawyer has obtained a specialty certification; and